rbdavid/rbdavid/README.md

 <p align="left"> <a href="https://twitter.com/RBDchemistry" target="blank"><img src="https://img.shields.io/twitter/follow/RBDchemistry?logo=twitter&style=for-the-badge" alt="RBDchemistry" /></a> </p>

-- 🔭 I’m currently working on  **...**
+- 🔭 I’m currently working on  **visualization and modeling of protein structures** as well as **scientific workflow development**

-- 👯 I’m looking to collaborate on molecular modeling and workflow development.
+- 👯 I’m looking to collaborate on science projects you might have.
+Feel free to reach out to me to discuss!

 - 💬 Ask me about **protein structure, molecular dynamic simulations, and scientific workflows**

-- 📫 How to reach me **rbdchemistry@gmail.com**
+- 📫 How to reach me **rbdchemistry at gmail.com**

 - 😄 Pronouns: He/Him